St. Martinville, Louisiana: Culture and arts

 St. Martinville is widely considered an important site in the development of Cajun culture, and it is in the heart of Cajun Country.
 A multicultural community in St. Martinville, with Acadians and Cajuns, Creoles (French coming via the French West Islands - Guadeloupe, Martinique and Santo Domingo), French, Spaniards and Africans.
 Once New Orleans was founded and began to have epidemics, some New Orleanians escaped the city and came to St. Martinville.
 Its nickname, Petit Paris ("Little Paris"), dates from the era when St. Martinville was known as a cultural mecca with good hotels and a French theater, the Duchamp Opera House (founded in 1830), which featured the best operas and witty comedies.

-The third oldest town in Louisiana, St. Martinville has many buildings and homes with historic architecture.
+St. Martinville has many buildings and homes with historic architecture.
 The historic St. Martin of Tours Catholic Church and La Maison Duchamp on Main Street are part of the legacy of the Acadian people.
 The church was dedicated to Martin of Tours in France, where a St Martin de Tours church can be found.
 St. Martinville is the site of the "Evangeline Oak", featured in Henry Wadsworth Longfellow's poem about the Acadian expulsion.

 The city houses an African American Museum and is a posted destination on the Louisiana African American Heritage Trail, which was established in 2008.

 St. Martinville is the setting of the 2013 film, Christmas on the Bayou, starring Hilarie Burton as Katherine, a divorced mother and business executive, with Tyler Hilton as Caleb, Katherine's former childhood companion.
 In the story line, Katherine rekindles romance and discovers where she truly belongs after she comes to St. Martinville to spend Christmas with her mother Lilly (Markie Post), and son Zack (Brody Rose).
 Randy Travis and Ed Asner are cast, respectively, as Mr. Greenhall and Papa Noel (the bayou Santa Claus).